What are the benefits of digital legacy services in estate administration?

 Can my digital assets be passed on in my Will?

-After conducting a survey in 2020, The Law Society found that 93% of individuals who had a Will in place did not take into consideration their digital assets as well as physical items.
+The Law Society found that 93% of individuals who had a Will in place did not take into consideration their digital assets as well as physical items.
 Senior Partner and Head of Class Action and Finance Litigation at The Law Society, David Greene, stated, “With many social media platforms only created in the last few decades, it is all too easy to overlook your digital assets when making a will.”

 Before you set up your profiles on certain online services like social media accounts, online banking and other online platforms, you will be asked to agree to their terms and conditions.
 Many individuals have been guilty of skim-reading these documents or clicking “yes” or “agree” before reading anything at all.
 This is not recommended as they are essentially contracts outlining all the permissions regarding how you can and cannot use these platforms.